 Overview of the Anterolateral Complex and the Anterolateral Ligament

 In 2013, the New York Times and several other media outlets touted the discovery of a “new” knee ligament, the anterolateral ligament (ALL).
-In reality, the discovery was not new, but more of a “rediscovery” of a ligament that had been described in 1879 by a French Surgeon, Paul Segond.
+In reality, the discovery was not new, but more of a “rediscovery” of a ligament of the knee that had been described in 1879 by a French Surgeon, Paul Segond.
 It has since been described in one form or another by numerous authors, notably Hughston, Terry, and others.
 The reason for its resurgence in popularity is for good cause – knee surgeons are continually working to improve the results of ACL surgery.
 It is generally agreed upon that the ligamentous structures (anterolateral complex) on that side of the knee may play a role in the rotational stability of the knee.
-It is important to recognize injuries to the anterolateral complex or ligament and know how to treat them appropriately.
+It is important to recognize injuries to the antero lateral complex or ligament and know how to treat them appropriately.

 Anatomy and Function of the Anterolateral Ligament – Anterolateral Complex

 The anterolateral complex (ALC) contains several structures that start on the side of the knee and wrap around the front.
 There is some debate as to whether the anterolateral ligament of the knee (ALL) is a separately distinguishable ligament or whether it is a portion of the IT band or the knee capsule (anterolateral capsule).
 It is agreed that the ALL/ALC attaches near the lateral epicondyle of the femur and then at the anterolateral aspect of the tibia, just below the joint line.
 It is part of, or closely related to, the joint capsule, and it is located slightly in front of the lateral collateral ligament.